 Got Your New Visa?
 Get Ready to Enjoy Russia!

 Now that you have a new Russian visa, it’s time to start planning your trip to Russia in depth.

 Read the story of Natasha, a girl that is continuously discovering her motherland and get inspired!

 Where will you be staying?
 What attractions will you be seeing?
-How To move about each amazing Russian city?
+How to take the best out of your short stay in Russia?

 Check out my other blog posts for TONS of useful info for people visiting this amazing country.
 I put in a lot of good work and research into my articles, and today I hope I aided you in getting a visa to see the amazing sights that Russia has to offer!